Bijective Cremona transformations of the plane: Realizing arbitrary permutations

-In the following, we develop a method in extending such automorphisms to the whole quadric $Q$ as a birational map.
-Moreover, the extensions would fix the $\bF_q$-points not lying on $C_0$.
-In \S\ref{subsect:spActionSmoothFiber}, we show the existence of automorphisms $f_0$ which induce odd permutations on $C_0(\bF_q)$.
-Hence such extensions induce odd permutations on $Q(\bF_q)$.
+In the following, we exhibit how to extend $g_0$ to the whole quadric $Q$ as a birational permutation that fixes the $\bF_q$-points not lying on $C_0$.
 The method is built upon the following lemma about interpolations.
-We only need the case $n=1$ for our purposes; we present the proof of the general case as it is not any harder.
+Although we only need the case $n=1$ for our purposes, we present the proof of the general case as it is not any harder.